arpit306/Implementation-of-CMOS-Schmitt-Trigger/README.md

 After creating the symbol of this design, a testbench file was created in which proper sources were added to the design as shown below.
 ![tb](https://user-images.githubusercontent.com/68592620/155878327-c9ef74f8-5cf5-434e-9c81-d0d568a050ff.png)

 # Waveform
-After simulation the given waveforms are observed.
-⚪ When Sine Wave is given as input
+▫️ When Sine Wave is given as input
 ![image](https://user-images.githubusercontent.com/68592620/155883745-61456391-c1d3-460f-a317-f925cd4b9fdd.png)

-⚪ When Traingular wave is given as input
+▫️ When Traingular wave is given as input
 ![image](https://user-images.githubusercontent.com/68592620/155883757-8395ecf5-1e13-4b4c-9b3e-15671a2c159c.png)
 # Spice Netlist
 ```
 *  Generated for: PrimeSim